-Awareness of the here and now.
-Put the awareness into the body which always exists
+Welcome to life, and awareness of the here and now.
+Place your awareness into the

 Interrupt the normal operations of the thinking mind and of normal patterns of mental